animalCodes/ab_lang_comparisons/spec/template.md

 Specific restrictions:
 - Variables and functions should be named in snake_case.
 - Any linebreaks in printed output must be explicitly included. (\n)
-- The number of arguments given to the program and their values must be retrieved from the argc and argv[] variables respectively.
 - Blocks of code - i.e. after an if statement - must be wrapped in {}.

 and, if needed